Best Practices for Use of MarkLogic Server and Amazon's VPC

-- If Foreign Clusters are used then MarkLogic needs to connect to all hosts in the foreign cluster
+- If foreign clusters are used then MarkLogic needs to connect to all hosts in the foreign cluster

 - If Amazon S3 is used then MarkLogic needs to communicate with the S3 public web services.

 - It is a assumed that the creator of the VPC has properly configured all subnets which MarkLogic needs to be installed to have outbound internet.
 There are many ways that private subnets can be configured to communicate outbound to the public internet.
 NAT instances are one example [AWS VPC NAT].
-Another option is using DirectConnect to route outbound traffic through the
+Another option is using DirectConnect to route outbound traffic through the organization's internet connection.

 - All subnets which host instances running MarkLogic in the same cluster need to be able to communicate via port 7999.